 To justify the name ``Tate homology", we show that this satisfies part of the corresponding versions of Klein's axioms defining Tate cohomology \cite{Klein}, skipping the complete verification that $H^\infty_A$ and $H\left(B(-, A, D_A)\right)$ are homology theories: the remaining axioms state that these preserve homotopy pullbacks and filtered homotopy colimits.
 These are not hard to verify, but we will not use them.

-\begin{theorem}The functor $C^\infty_A(M)$ from left $A$-modules to chain complexes satisfies Klein's four axioms specifying the Tate homology of $M$: \begin{enumerate} \item $C^\infty_A(M)$ preserves weak equivalences; \item $H^\infty_A(X \otimes A) = 0$, where $X$ is a chain complex and the right $A$-module structure is given by acting on $A$; \item There is a map $C^-_A(M) \to C^\infty_A(M)$, natural in $M$, whose homotopy fiber preserves weak equivalences. \end{enumerate} \end{theorem}
+\begin{theorem}The functor $C^\infty_A(M)$ from right $A$-modules to chain complexes satisfies Klein's axioms specifying the Tate homology of $M$: \begin{enumerate} \item $C^\infty_A(M)$ preserves weak equivalences; \item $H^\infty_A(X \otimes A) = 0$, where $X$ is a finite-dimensional chain complex of free $R$-modules and the right $A$-module structure is given by acting on $A$; \item There is a map $C^-_A(M) \to C^\infty_A(M)$, natural in $M$, whose homotopy fiber preserves weak equivalences. \end{enumerate} \end{theorem}

 \begin{proof} It follows from Theorem \ref{bar-inv} that $B(M, A, D_A)$ preserves weak equivalences in $M$, because by Lemma \ref{flatcheck} above, $D_A$ is flat.
 The Tate complex is the mapping cone (homotopy cofiber) of $N_M: B(M, A, D_A) \to C_*^-(M)$, and both the domain and the codomain of the norm map preserve weak equivalences, so $C_*^\infty(M)$ does as well.
 This is Axiom 1.